www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_05_Lab.md

 1. On the **az30305c-vmss** blade, select the **Instances** entry and, on the **az30305c-vmss \| Instances** blade, observe the process of updating the existing instances.

-    > **Note**: The disk attached in the previous step is a raw disks.
+    > **Note**: The disk attached in the previous step is a raw disk.
 Before it can be used, it is necessary to create a partition, format it, and mount it.
 To accomplish this, you will deploy a PowerShell script to Azure VM scale set instances via the Custom Script extension.
 First, however, you will need to remove it.

 1. On the **az30305c-vmss** blade, select **Extensions**, on the **az30305c-vmss \| Extensions** blade, select the **customScriptExtension** entry, and then, on the **Extensions** blade, select **Uninstall**.